Starbucks posts better-than-expected profit in fiscal 1Q

-SEATTLE — Starbucks Corp. says earnings and revenue beat estimates in its fiscal first quarter.
+SEATTLE — Improved U.S. holiday sales helped Starbucks Corp. achieve better-than-expected results in its fiscal first quarter.

+After a disappointing holiday in 2017, Starbucks made some changes.
+This past year, holiday drinks went on sale earlier and the company removed some merchandise from the lobby to make a clearer path to gift cards.

+It worked.
+Starbucks Chief Operating Officer Roz Brewer said U.S. gift card sales — which were down last year — jumped 12 percent to $2.6 billion this year.
+U.S. store transactions were flat for the quarter, but customers spent more per visit.

+Starbucks’ sales in locations open at least a year were up 4 percent worldwide in the October-December period.

-The Seattle-based company said Thursday it earned $760.6 million, or 61 cents per share.
-Earnings, adjusted for non-recurring costs, were 75 cents per share.
+The Seattle-based company said Thursday it earned $760.6 million, or 61 cents per share, during the quarter.
+Earnings, adjusted for non-recurring costs like restructuring expenses, were 75 cents per share.
+Analysts had forecast earnings of 65 cents per share, according to Zacks Investment Research.

-The results topped Wall Street expectations.
-The average estimate of 13 analysts surveyed by Zacks Investment Research was for earnings of 65 cents per share.

-The coffee chain posted revenue of $6.63 billion in the period, also topping Street forecasts.
-Ten analysts surveyed by Zacks expected $6.49 billion.
+The Seattle-based coffee chain posted revenue of $6.63 billion in the period, also topping Wall Street’s forecast of $6.49 billion.

 Starbucks expects full-year earnings in the range of $2.68 to $2.73 per share.